billrain/mainframe2cloud.github.io/_posts/2021-11-11-Enable-SRE-in-Mainframe-shop.markdown

 ![](https://www.thoughtworks.com/content/dam/thoughtworks/images/photography/inline-image/insights/articles/ar_inline_data_driven_1.png)

-Mainframe has always been the system or records which produce and hold various and abundant operation data and logs, they are like fossil fuel hidden underground, not all are exploited to enable data driven development and decesion making.
+Mainframe has always been the system or records which produce and hold various and abundant operation data and logs, they are like fossil fuel hidden underground, not all are exploited to enable data driven development and decision making.
 Building new observability capability is essential to unveil more unknowns into knowns and mitigate dynamic risks.